TomasJLuis/mt-slimes-redone/readme.txt

 - They attack players and hurt them on touch.
 - The biger ones split in a random amout of smaller versions when defeated: big > medium > small.
 - They use custom textures and sounds. (more work needs to be done here ;P)
-- Thanks to the use of Mobs Redo API (Thank you TenPlus1 for all your help and amazing work), the slimes have all the benefits of the other mobs: IA to search and attack players, enviromental damage, easy configuration and more.
+- Thanks to the use of Mobs Redo API, the slimes have all the benefits of the other mobs included in the original:
+> IA to search and attack players
+> Enviromental damage
+> Easy configuration
+  ... and more.

 Green slimes:
   > spawn in jungle grass or in temples mossy cobble (default:mossycobble).